What is Gliding?

 What does gliding feel like?

-It's been said that flying is so much fun it should be illegal.
+It's been said that flying is so much fun it should be banned.
 It's actually a little bit like sailing in that we use the natural energy of the sky to fly, indeed, the dynamics of flight are quite fluid.
-It can be dramatic, challenging, exciting.
-On a good day, you could be soaring with the birds one minute and up playing with the clouds the next.
+It can be dramatic, challenging and exciting.
+On a good flying day, you could be soaring with the birds or playing with the clouds.
 It can give you an incredible sense of freedom, independence and achievent.
 After a flight you'll often feel very alive and excited - it's a real confidence booster.

 What experience do I need?